bpvg/DS_GetData_Peer/README.md

 None

 **Returns:**
-The compession ration for the zip file and 'TRUE' (if completed successfully).
+The compession ratio for the zip file and 'TRUE' (if completed successfully).

 ### Cleaner()